huggingface/blog/asr-chunking.md

 ![Simple chunking](./assets/49_asr_chunking/chunk.png)

-There are ways to try and workaround the problem in a general fashion, but they are never entirely robust.
+There are ways to try and work around the problem in a general fashion, but they are never entirely robust.
 You can try to chunk only when you encounter silence but you may have a non silent audio for a long time (a song, or noisy café audio ?).
 You can also try to cut only when there's no voice but it requires